 Games and novels both tell stories.
+Does the shape, or medium of the story matter?
 What motivates a reader or a gamer?
-How does the world shape the story?
+How does a game world shape the story?
 Let’s explore these ideas.

 “The creation of worlds and the building of characters.
 And the telling of stories is really important in the fulfillment of some of those motivations.”